-In 2021 the committees carried out their mandate of, inter alia, listing and delisting individuals and entities, granting exemptions and processing notifications, monitoring and assessing implementation and reporting to the Council.
-In addition to reporting by means of written reports, some Committee Chairs delivered briefings to the Council in open meetings and closed consultations.
-As outlined in table 1, briefings by Chairs of subsidiary organs took place under both thematic and country-specific items and briefings were delivered as joint or individual briefings, in the context of which Chairs reported at varying intervals on a variety of aspects of the work of subsidiary organs, including their mandates and/or any visits conducted by the Chairs.
-Owing to the impact of the coronavirus disease (COVID-19) pandemic, the ability of Chairs to deliver briefings to the Council in person continued to be affected, specifically during the first half of 2021, when several Committee Chairs provided briefings to Council members during open videoconferences.
-More information on the videoconferences is provided in table 2.6
+In 2021 the committees carried out their mandate of, inter alia, listing and delisting individuals and entities, granting exemptions and processing notifications, monitoring and assessing implementation, and reporting to the Council.
+In addition to reporting by means of written reports, some Committee Chairs briefed the Council in open meetings and closed consultations.
+As outlined in table 1, briefings by Chairs of subsidiary organs took place under both thematic and country-specific items and briefings were delivered as joint or individual briefings, in the context of which Chairs reported at varying intervals on a variety of aspects of the work of subsidiary organs, including their mandate and/or any visits conducted by the Chairs.
+Due to the impact of the COVID-19 pandemic, the ability of Chairs to brief in meetings of the Council continued to be affected, specifically during the first half of 2021, when several